roby870/flight-finder/README.md

 Once the application is up and running, you can test the API using Swagger.
 Swagger provides a graphical interface to interact with the API more easily.
 Open your web browser and go to the following URL: http://localhost:8000/docs.
 On this page, you will find the automatically generated API documentation, and you will be able to test the available endpoints.

+## Journey Seeds

+There are some journeys seeds in the database.
+You can find them in the repository.py file.

 ## Tests